rene-ajm-veerman/nicerApp-WebOS-5.10.z/README.md

 > rm -rf /var/www/NicerAppWebOS-v5.10.z
 >
 > curl https://nicer.app/NicerAppWebOS/scripts.install/latest.sh | /usr/bin/sh

-# Additional installation to allow for couchdb sessions lasting more than 10 minutes (doesnt work right now for some reason)

-> npm install -g add-cors-to-couchdb
->
-> add-cors-to-couchdb -u admin -p YOURADMINPASSWORDFORCOUCHDB

 [3] if you have no linux system yet, know that a core-i5 with a modest amount of RAM and SSD space runs the latest version just fine, and i recommend to install https://ubuntu.com, or https://kubuntu.com in case you want semi-transparent windows in your OS